systelab/systelab-components/GOVERNANCE.md

 * Participation in working groups
 * Merging pull requests

-The TSC can remove inactive collaborators or provide them with _emeritus_ status.
-Emeriti may request that the TSC restore them to active status.
+The TSC can add and remove collaborators to the @systelab/angular-team team.

 ### Collaborator nominations